FALLEN from SIGHT

-Like a hawk standing over a field mouse, Detective John Phillips peered down his angular nose at the young suspect seated across the metal table.
-The white-haired veteran of the Parsons Creek Police Department (PCPD) wore a wrinkled dress shirt with the top button undone, his narrow dark tie pulled loose.
-Sergeant Mitch Williams was seated as his side in a snug khaki uniform with a gold badge stuck to his barrel chest.
+Like a hawk hovering over a field mouse, Detective John Phillips peered down his angular nose at the young suspect seated across the metal table.
+The white-haired veteran of the Parsons Creek Police Department (PCPD) wore a wrinkled dress shirt, his narrow dark tie pulled loose.
+Sergeant Mitch Williams was seated at his side in a snug khaki uniform with a gold badge stuck to his barrel chest.

 “Tell us again.
 Where and when did you last see Ms. Campbell?”